 The main symptom of opiate abuse and addiction is that you keep taking the drug no matter what, even despite negative consequences impacting your health, your family, or your work obligations.

 While it may be sensible to take a drug after surgery, if it’s several months after the surgery and you keep on refilling your prescription, you may need to talk to someone about a possible problem with your opioid use.

 Having a prescription for an opiate prescription medication does not guarantee the safety of that medication.
 You can still become addicted to it, especially if you do not take it exactly as directed.

 Signs that you might have a problem with opiate addiction include the following:

-- Taking drugs well after you medically need to and be afraid of running out.
+- Taking opioid drugs well after you medically need to and being afraid of running out.

-- Taking the drugs for the euphoric high.
+- Taking opioid drugs for their euphoric high.

 - Stealing drugs or money to buy drugs.

 If you or a loved one is struggling with opioid addiction, help is available and recovery is possible.
 Treatment can start anyone battling a substance use problem on the path to a happier and healthier life.
 Rehab programs are located throughout the U.S., and many offer specialized treatment that can cater to individual needs.
 You can use SAMHSA’s Behavioral Services Locator to search for rehab centers.
 Many state government websites will also provide local drug and alcohol resources to those in need.
 To find your state government’s website, do a web search for your state name and ‘.gov.’
 Once your state website is located, substance use resources shouldn’t be hard to find, and they should provide further phone contacts for your assistance.